Wrexham A.F.C.: Into the Football League (1921–1968)

-The glory years (1968–1982)
+FA Cup and European campaigns (1968–1982)

 John Neal was appointed manager of Wrexham in 1968, succeeding Alvan Williams who had brought Neal to the club as his assistant.
 He guided the club to a 9th-place finish in 1969, before leading Wrexham to their second Football League promotion in 1970 with a second-place finish and promotion to the Third Division.
 With Welsh clubs now able to qualify for the European Cup Winners' Cup by winning the Welsh Cup, Wrexham played their inaugural match in Europe against Swiss side FC Zurich in Switzerland on 13 September 1972, the game finishing 1–1.
 In the return leg, Wrexham won 2–1, advancing to the second round with a 3–2 win on aggregate.
 The second round drew Wrexham against Yugoslav side Hajduk Split.
 Over the course of two games, the score finished 3–3 on aggregate with Wrexham matching their more illustrious opponents, but they were knocked out of the competition due to the away goals rule.

 The 1972–73 season saw the completion of the new Yale stand, with a capacity of up to 5,500.
 The terrace contributed to the bottom tier of the stand.
 The 1973–74 season saw Wrexham change their badge from the Maelor crest to a brand new badge that had much more resemblance to the Welsh roots of the club, with three feathers on the top of the badge and two dragons, one on either side of the badge and facing inwards.
 This is still the badge for today's team.
 This season also saw Wrexham reach the quarter-finals of the FA Cup in another cup run.
-After victories over Shrewsbury Town, Rotherham United, Middlesbrough, Crystal Palace and Southampton, their cup run finally came to an end with a loss to first division side Burnley at Turf Moor, with 15,000 Wrexham fans present to watch the match.
+After victories over Shrewsbury Town, Rotherham United, Middlesbrough, Crystal Palace and Southampton, their cup run came to an end with a loss to first division side Burnley at Turf Moor, with 15,000 Wrexham fans at the match.
 Also that season Wrexham just missed out on the promotion spots, finishing in 4th place at the end of the season.